phronmophobic/blog/markdown/ui-model.md

 > Computer science offers a standard way to handle complexity:hierarchical structure.
 > {{blockquote-footer}}Leslie Lamport {{footnote}}[How to Write a 21stCentury Proof](https://lamport.azurewebsites.net/pubs/proof.pdf){{/footnote}}{{/blockquote-footer}}

-As described in the previous post, the biggest issue with event systems is that they are primarily or exclusively side effect driven.
+As described in the previous post, the biggest issue with OO event systems is that they are primarily or exclusively side effect driven.
 Side effects ruin composition.
 In membrane, event handlers are pure functions that take the event data as arguments and return the intents of the user.
 In this regard, event handlers are more akin to ring's middleware or re-frame's interceptors.

 In membrane, event handlers are composed hierarchically.
 Parent components may pass events down to child components and may alter or ignore the intents child components return.
 A key principle in membrane is that the parent is in charge.
 When event handlers contain side effects, this principle is violated.
 It means the parent component no longer has the final word on what intents will be returned from the event handler.

-Let's take a look at how the mouse move event is implemented.
+Let's take a look at how the mouse move event is implemented in membrane.
 A default implementation for all objects is provided.

 ```clojure
 (extend-type #?(:clj Object